 The third category of snails based on habitat is freshwater snails.
 These gastropod mollusks reside in freshwater bodies.
 Their habitats include rivers, lakes, and ponds.
 You can also find freshwater snails in freshwater aquariums.
 As a result, many people keep them as pets in home aquariums.
 Apple snails and mystery snails fall under the freshwater snail category.

-The giant African land snail, or simply giant African snail, is an invasive species of snails.
+The giant African land snail, or simply the giant African snail, is an invasive species of snail.
 Apart from the fact that they damage agricultural crops, they also reproduce at high rates.

-Originally native to Africa, you can find these snails in almost every continent.
+Originally native to Africa, you can find these snails on almost every continent.
 Giant African snails sometimes have a light brown shell, while others have a darker shade.
-Many of them have dark brown stripes.
+Most snails of this type have dark brown stripes.
+Interestingly, they will sometimes eat snails, but not of the same species.

 The white garden snail usually resides in sandy coastal regions.
 You’ll most likely find it in Western Europe and the Mediterranean region.